incubyte/incubyte.github.io/content/blog/standup.md

 After the Agile coach/mentor leaves the team, one person from the team takes up the role of facilitator, almost like an Agile coach/mentor but internal.
 They initiate and make sure of a smooth exchange of baton.
-Don't make a single person facilitator; always rotate them.
+Don't make a single person facilitator; continuously rotate them.

 You don't need a facilitator if you think your team is mature enough to handle things.